Psalms For Life

 reign supreme over all the earth.

-The psalmist urges a silent God to speak and act against an international mob in uproar, God-haters engaged in a genocidal war against his people.
-The word “cunning” implies that these enemies are the descendants of the Serpent (Gen. 3:1).
-While the nations listed encircled Israel and often threatened its existence, this particular alliance matches nothing recorded elsewhere in biblical history.
+The psalmist urges his silent God to speak and act against an international mob in uproar, God-haters engaged in a genocidal war against his people.
+The word “cunning” implies that these enemies are descendants of the serpent of old, in which case they’re asking to be crushed along with him.
+While the nations listed encircled Israel and often threatened its existence, this particular alliance matches nothing recorded anywhere else.
 The reference to Lot’s descendants—Moabites and Ammonites—makes the alliance more bitter since the Israelites had tried to honor these peoples, their relatives through Abraham, just as Abraham had honored his grasping nephew Lot.
-And Israel was not allowed to take land from the Edomites, Moabites, or Ammonites, suggesting that their attacks on the Israel were unprovoked.
+And Israel was not allowed to take land from the Edomites, Moabites, or Ammonites, suggesting that these nations’ attacks on the Israelites were unprovoked.

-Facing such an existential threat, the psalmist asks God to crush those hellbent on destroying Israel, to chase them hard enough that they’re left panic-stricken and disgraced, their alliance destroyed.
-The surprising twist comes in the psalmist’s request not that these nations be obliterated, but rather that, acknowledging God’s supremacy, they seek the mercy he’s well known for and serve him too.
-That is, that God’s judgment would bring the nations to know and serve him too.
+Facing such an existential threat, the psalmist asks God to crush those hellbent on destroying Israel, to chase them so hard that they’re left panic-stricken and disgraced, their alliance destroyed.
+The surprising twist comes in the psalmist’s request not that these nations be obliterated, but rather that, acknowledging God’s supremacy, they seek the mercy he’s so well known for and serve him too.
+That is, that God’s judgment would bring the nations to know and serve him.

 Lord, while we’re not fighting for our lives, we similarly find our faith attacked on every hand.
 Yet you reign supreme.
 Turn us back to you, O God our savior.
 And show your enemies that you’re sovereign over all so they humbly seek your grace.
 Amen.